 Who was Joseph H. Pilates?

 Joseph H. Pilates (“puh-LAH-teez”) was born in Monchengladbach, Germany December 9, 1883.
 As a child he dealt with chronic illnesses such as rickets, severe asthma, and rheumatic fever, which lead him to study physical fitness and health.
 He started studying human anatomy and the movement of animals at a young age.
 In addition, he also studied many different Eastern forms of exercise, such as yoga and Tai Chi.
-At the age of fourteen, he was modeling for anatomy charts.
 He was a skier, diver, gymnast, and boxer, who studied yoga and circus training.
 He found work in England with his brother as a circus performer; they had a Greek statue act.

 In the first part World War I, where he was placed in an internment camp with injured soldiers, he began developing an exercise system that he later named “Contrology.”
 He balanced his system based on Western and Eastern philosophies of exercise.
 He taught his exercise system to fellow internees.
 When an outbreak of influenza swept through the camps, people who trained with Pilates were not infected with the influenza.
 During the later part of the war, he served as an orderly in a hospital where he developed his unique equipment to help rehabilitate wounded soldiers.
 He attached springs to the back of patients’ hospital beds to help rehabilitate their arms and legs.